-Choose Vertex Roofing in Utah to Install Your Roofing Shingles
+Choose Vertex Roofing in Salt Lake City to Install Your Roof Shingles

 Vertex Roofing has been installing shingles on Utah homes and businesses for over 15 years.
 Roofing shingles are an integral part of a roof.
 Shingles help provide a layer of protection against heat and cold weather.
 Most shingles are flat and rectangular.
 Roofing shingles are usually laid starting on the bottom edge.
 As each layer is placed on the roof, it overlaps the joints below.
 Shingles are typically made of various materials including wood, slate, flagstone, metal and plastic.
 Shingles are also made from a composite material composed of multiple kinds of substances such as asphalt shingles.
 To learn more about the kinds of shingles in use and the type on your roof, contact Vertex Roofing for a free bid today.